 Authority figures had to be treated with respect, and the clergy could not be portrayed as comic characters or villains.
 Under some circumstances, politicians, police officers, and judges could be villains, as long as it was clear that those individuals portrayed as villains were the exceptions to the rule.

-Clearly there were some productive strategies of circumventing the Motion Picture Production Code.
+Clearly, there were some productive strategies for circumventing the Motion Picture Production Code.
 They enabled characters that performed behind the veil, under the radar of social acceptability, while dancing a step closer to the fringe.
 It allowed for ‘queering the screen’.
 I find it feasible to consider how Alexander Doty points out that ‘queering’ something implies that you are taking a thing that is straight and doing something to it.
 Rather it should be considered that it’s less about co-opting or subverting films – making things queer, and more about how something might be understood as queer.

 To be ‘queer’ is also to deconstruct existing norms and ‘destabilize’ them, making it harder to define, so that it is a clear picture of non-normative straight masculinity/femininity.

-What was perceptible to those ‘in the life’ were expressions, gestures, of the term often used by the Hays Code, ‘deviancy.’
-One of the things that the Code banned was in Clause 6 Section 2 on “Sex” was that “sex perversion or any inference to it is forbidden.”
+What was perceptible to those ‘in the life’ were expressions, and gestures, of the term often used by the Hays Code, ‘deviancy.’
+One of the things that the Code banned in Clause 6 Section 2 on “Sex” was that “sex perversion or any inference to it is forbidden.”

 Not that films during the reign of the Code were ripe with queer love stories, of course.
 There were none to be found beyond the foreign offerings of Oswald’s Different From the Others and Mädchen in Uniform.
 The most prevalent allusion to being gay was the flamboyant man who was the ambiguous bachelor or fussy asexual husband.
 If there was anything close to a butch woman, she could be an earthy farmer’s wife, a Marjorie Main or Patsy Kelly type (Both lesbians in real life).
-A tough as nails prison matron, a tyrannical madame or a risque night club owner.
-Perhaps shes an embittered heavy drinker or just one of the guys who is a faithful friend to the female lead.
+A tough-as-nails prison matron, a tyrannical madame, or a risque nightclub owner.
+Perhaps she’s an embittered heavy drinker or just one of the guys who is a faithful friend to the female lead.
 Maybe she never gets the guy or hasn’t met the right man.
-Perhaps she was married to a no good bum and is off men for good!..
+Perhaps she was married to a no-good bum and is off men for good!..
 And just sometimes, sometimes it’s because… well some of us would know why!

 Thelma Todd joined up with Patsy Kelly in comedy series.
 Here’s a lobby card for their Babes in the Goods.
 The two became very good friends during their collaboration.